 Choose from our scheduled group trips below, or contact us to plan a private or family adventure tailored to your schedule.

-There are three main routes for the Kailash Mansarovar Yatra from Nepal: the overland route by bus via Kerung, the Simikot–Hilsa helicopter route, and the direct flight route to Lhasa.
-You can choose the different routes as per your choice and interest.
-Let's see what difference you can find in this different Kailash Mansarovar Yatra routes:
+There are three main routes for the Kailash Tour from Nepal: the overland route by bus via Kerung, the Simikot–Hilsa helicopter route, and the direct flight route to Lhasa.
+You can choose the different routes as per your preference and interest.
+Let's see what differences you can find in these different routes:

 | Route Type | Duration | Key Highlights |